 Lessons, examples, redesigns, drawing exercises,feedback, group work, discussions

 Hands-on and interactive

 Unique learning experience

 Trusted by researchers at renowned institutions

-Facilitated by a former scientist, engineer, photographer and Fulbright Scholar
+Facilitated by a scientist, photographer, and Fulbright Scholar

 Dr. Jernej Zupanc